 - (a) The Union and the Employer agree to continue to maintain an Employment Equity Committee, which will consist of three representatives of each party, including a senior designate of the Office of the Vice-President Equity, People and Culture and the CUPE 3903 Equity Officer.
 The Committee may invite additional participants.
 A representative of each party shall be designated as joint Chair and the two persons so designated shall alternate in the Chair.
 Either Chair may call meetings on at least two weeks' notice to the other members of the Committee.
-Where possible, Equity Groups identified in Article 5.03.3 may be included among the representatives. - (b) The Employment Equity Committee's mandate will include setting goals and timetables for the elimination of_discriminatory practices and systemic barriers to equal opportunity.
+Where possible, Equity Groups identified in Article 5.03.3 may be included among the representatives. - (b) The Employment Equity Committee's mandate will include setting goals and timetables for the elimination of\discriminatory practices and systemic barriers to equal opportunity.
 Issues to be addressed will include recruitment of employees, selection procedures, job postings, Employer required and provided training, salaries and benefits, and working conditions (including accommodation for persons with disabilities). - (c) Further to its mandate as set out at Article 5.03.1 (b) above, the Employment Equity Committee in consultation with the parties, will review and make recommendations in respect of the Employment Equity Plan for approval by the Parties.
-The Employment Equity Plan will address the removal of employment barriers in order to achieve the ultimate goal of fair representation of Equity Groups as defined at 5.03.3(a) and as measurable against External Availability Data_defined in Article 5.03.3(c).
-Fair representation will be taken to mean achieving and maintaining a workforce that is representative of the population of the Federal Contractor Program Equity Groups (defined below) and LGBTQ2+ people, where the latter can also be measured against External Availability Data, in Toronto or Canada, whichever is proportionately higher. - (d) By March 1 each year the Employment Equity Committee shall report to the Labour Management Committee on its activities and provide any recommendations for the consideration of the Labour Management Committee. - (e) Pursuant to its mandate, the Employment Equity Committee will have access to the non-confidential findings of Internal Self-identification Representation Data defined in Article 5.03.3(e) below.
+The Employment Equity Plan will address the removal of employment barriers in order to achieve the ultimate goal of fair representation of Equity Groups as defined at 5.03.3(a) and as measurable against External Availability Data\defined in Article 5.03.3(c).
+Fair representation will be taken to mean achieving and maintaining a workforce that is representative of the population of the Federal Contractor Program Equity Groups (defined below) and 2SLGBTQIA+ people, where the latter can also be measured against External Availability Data, in Toronto or Canada, whichever is proportionately higher. - (d) By March 1 each year the Employment Equity Committee shall report to the Labour Management Committee on its activities and provide any recommendations for the consideration of the Labour Management Committee. - (e) Pursuant to its mandate, the Employment Equity Committee will have access to the non-confidential findings of Internal Self-identification Representation Data defined in Article 5.03.3(e) below.
 The Internal Self-Identification Data will be correlated with employment-related information, including number of positions held, position type, and salaries for purposes of reporting to the Employment Equity Committee.

-- (f) The Employment Equity Committee may review the appointment process set out in Article 12.04 of the Unit 2 collective agreement, including suggesting representation goals on the basis of hiring unit appointment data and make such recommendations to the parties as it considers appropriate. - (g) All data handled by the Employment Equity Committee will be in accordance with relevant privacy statutes. - (h) Where issues of interpretation, data or process arise, the parties will review these at the Employment Equity Committee.
+- (f) Pursuant to its mandate, the Employment Equity Committee may have regard to other sources of external data to review representation thresholds. - (g) Pursuant to its mandate given representation thresholds achieved within the bargaining unit, the Employment Equity Committee may consider whether to recommend to the parties and recommend, as part of its annual review of the Employment Equity Plan, that the parties aim for a higher goal than currently prevails. - (h) The Employment Equity Committee may review the appointment process set out in Article 12.04 of the Unit 2 collective agreement, and make such recommendations to the parties as it considers appropriate. - (i) All data handled by the Employment Equity Committee will be in accordance with relevant privacy statutes. - (j) Where issues of interpretation, data or process arise, the parties will review these at the Employment Equity Committee.